 - S Allows jobs to be assigned arbitrary status values on submission of the changelist, rather than the default status of closed.
+On new changelists, the fix status is displayed as the special status ignore.
+(If the status is left unchanged, the job is not fixed by the submission of the changelist.)
 This option works in conjunction with the $-s$ option to p4 fix, and is intended for use by Perforce Defect Tracking Integration (P4DTI). g-opts See the Global Options section.